fenago/microservices/dockerize ML Python REST API/README.md

 <h4>Step 6</h4>
 <h5>Deploy the code as a microservice using docker</h5>
-First create a file  `requirements.txt` to add all the librairies required  run this python project Add the following text to newly created  `requirements.txt`
+First, create a file  `requirements.txt` to add all the librairies require for our app Add the following text to newly created  `requirements.txt`

 ```